Reviews You Can Rely On

 Features

 These gloves have a full set of features to make your day on the ski hill easy and convenient.
 A soft nose wipe patch on each thumb helps you comfortably get rid of drips in cold weather.
 There's a nylon loop at the end of each wrist gauntlet that helps you pull the gloves on, and a wrist leash prevents you from dropping these expensive gloves off the chairlift.
-There is a plastic clip to keep the pair together during storage and travel, and the three heat settings are an obvious feature as well.
+There is a plastic clip to keep the pair together during storage and travel, and the three heat settings are an obvious perk as well.

 Wrist straps help the user prevent drops, especially useful when the...